 Start with the most basic means of leak detection – your eyes.
 Using a flashlight to help you, visually inspect the entire area around the interior and exterior sides of your doors and windows.
 Note any gaps or cracks that you see.

 A two-person approach to this technique involves positioning one person on either side of the door or window.
 Slowly run the flashlight around the edge of the frame.
 If the person on the other side of the door or window is able to see the light through the frame, there is a gap.

-Smoke provides another visual clue to the presence of air gaps.
+The smoke provides another visual clue to the presence of air gaps.
 To use smoke for tracing airflow, first close all your home’s windows and doors.
-To avoid tainting the results with errant sources of air flow, turn off any appliances that work using combustion – oven, stove, range, space heaters and furnaces.
+To avoid tainting the results with errant sources of airflow, turn off any appliances that work using combustion – oven, stove, range, space heaters, and furnaces.

 Create a negative pressure environment inside your home by turning on the exhaust vent fans in your kitchen and bathroom.
 With the fans on and the doors/windows closed, the air pressure inside your home will be lower than the air pressure outside.
 The pressure differential means that air will only flow in, not out of your home.

 Now you are ready to use smoke to help you locate any sources of air inflow.
 To do this, slowly and methodically move an incense stick around the edges of windows and doors.
 In each position, hold the stick still for a moment and observe the smoke.
 If smoke rises straight up, no leak is detected.
 If the smoke column fluctuates and shifts away from the window or door frame, there is airflow coming through.

 Visual and smoke-based inspections will allow you to identify the presence of a leak, but they can’t quantify the impact the leak is having on the thermal stability of your home.

 An infrared thermometer test will show temperature differentials.
 This allows you to not only pinpoint the exact location of the leak but also provide data on just how severe the leak is.